yvelikova/axway-open-docs/content/en/blog/news/site_updates.md

 ## Site search

-We have added the ability to search all of the documentation on Axway-Open-Docs, to make it easier for you to find the relevant topics to edit.
+We have added the ability to search all of the documentation on Axway-Open-Docs.
 The search functionality is provided free by [Algolia DocSearch](https://community.algolia.com/docsearch/) and their crawler runs every 24 hours so the search is always up to date.
 To search, just enter a term in the **Search this site** box in the toolbar and click one of the search results in the drop-down list.